mi-minus/mi-minus.github.com/_posts/Mongo/2017-02-17-Mongo-aggregate.md

 #### <font color="#8FBC8F">New Aggregation Control Flow Expression</font>

-* $switch : Evaluates, in sequential order, the case expressions of the specified branches to enter the first branch for which the case expression evaluates to true.
+* <font color="#7EC0EE">$switch</font> : Evaluates, in sequential order, the case expressions of the specified branches to enter the first branch for which the case expression evaluates to true.
     ```sh
     $switch: {
        branches: [